Julia Fischer: Awards

-Fisher was selected as one of 16 Violinists of the Century, alongside Jascha Heifetz and Yehudi Menuhin, for the 20-CD box set of the Süddeutsche Zeitung in 2006.
+Fischer was selected as one of 16 Violinists of the Century, alongside Jascha Heifetz and Yehudi Menuhin, for the 20-CD box set of the Süddeutsche Zeitung in 2006.
 She was nominated Gramophone Classical Music Awards 2007 Artist of the year, succeeding Martha Argerich (1999) and preceding Hilary Hahn (2008).
 She was awarded the 2024 Rheingau Musik Preis on 4 July 2024 before a chamber music concert at Schloss Johannisberg.

 Soloist on the violin and piano

 Fischer is a soloist who can expertly play both the violin part and the piano part of sonatas.
 Practicing both parts of Beethoven sonatas is the way her musical education began at the age of 4.
 This approach has enhanced her understanding of the harmony and style of the works she plays as a violinist.

 She stopped practicing the piano for a few months while she was preparing for the Menuhin Competition in 1995 where she won 1st prize in the junior category.

 On 1 January 2008, Fischer had her public debut as a pianist, performing Edvard Grieg's Piano Concerto in A minor with the Junge Deutsche Philharmonie at the Alte Oper, Frankfurt.
 The concert was conducted by Matthias Pintscher, who stepped in for Sir Neville Marriner.
 On the same occasion, she also performed the Violin Concerto No. 3 in B minor by Camille Saint-Saëns.
 Fischer performed this concert once more in Saint Petersburg on 4 January 2008.